 Needle Container: If you shake the turntable, you’ll probably hear many needles rattling around inside.
 I made two improvements to the needle holding container to try to prevent this in the future.
 1) I cut a brass washer to strengthen the spring mechanism to help keep the top closed. [insert pic here].
 2) I used a small hammer to make a tiny dent in the bottom of the cup then used some JB-Weld to glue a small neodymium magnet over the dent.
 The needles are magnetic and now can’t easily escape while the turntable is carried around!

 Needles: Throw out whatever needles you find inside or that came with your player!
 Spend a few bucks to get some Meritone needles.
-The motor isn’t as strong as floor standing models, so you risk playback speed if your record is dirty or if the needle is cheap and old.
-Remember a bad needle will permanently damage a 78 in one play and it will never sound as clear again.
+They’re fantastic and sit properly within the groove.
+The 161’s motor isn’t as strong as floor standing models, so you risk lowering playback speed if your record is dirty or if the needle is cheap and old.
+Remember a bad needle will permanently damage a 78 in one play and it will never sound clear again.
 The Meritones are well made and more narrow at the tip so there’s less friction on the disk.
 I’ve never had a problem with full-speed playback.

 Thankfully there were a few small box nails that had kept things in place, but once these were removed, the damaged panel came right off.
 I used regular wood glue and clamps and glued each piece and layer back in place one by one.